GiantBlargg/HWTuts/campaign.md

 This tutorial assumes basic knowledge of the mechanics of Homeworld Remastered, but no prior knowledge of modding Homeworld Remastered.

-Certain parts of this tutorial may be made easier by using the workshop tool, I would't know, it doesn't run on my system.
+## Comparison of Campaign Loading methods

-## Comparison of Campaign Loading methods (You can skip this part)
+If you just want to get to modding you can skip this section.

 As of the June 9 update custom campaigns can be loaded in three different ways